saichowdary007/help-farmers/README.md

 Text Q&A agronomy copilot
 1. Scrap public extension bulletins + Bayer-like labels.2.
 Store in FAISS or Azure AI Search.3.
 QLoRA-fine-tune Mistral-7B on 3–5 k self-generated Q-&-A pairs; wrap with a RAG scaffold so the LLM always cites retrieved docs.
 Multi-modal assistant
 Couple your vision model’s embedding head with a small language model via LLaVA-style alignment.
-Farmers snap a leaf photo + ask “What’s wrong and how do I treat it?”
+Farmers snap a leaf photo + ask “What’s wrong and how do I treat